kennyhml/ImHotkey/README.md

 - Capture mouse buttons (left, right, middle, mouse4, mouse5).
 - Capture keyboard, including modifiers (shift, alt, ctrl), independent of keyboard layout
 - Exclude capture of keyboard / mouse / modifiers through flags.

+## Todo
+- Add more customization flags for the style / visuals of the widget
+- See if we can swap to `SetWinEventHook` instead of `SetWindowsHook` as it is significantly less invasive